 Sometimes we need to add new digits to the existing number.
 We can add new digits to a number in different ways.
 We may add new digits at the front or the last of the existing number in Excel.
 In this article, we will learn how to add 2 digits to a number in Excel.

-4 Methods to Add 2 Digits to a Number in Excel
+How to Add 2 Digits to a Number in Excel: 4 Quick Methods

 We have taken a dataset of some sample numbers.
 We will show how to add 2 new digits to those existing numbers in the below section.